 For all sixth form students, the school has a team of professional staff dedicated to assisting with student welfare matters.
-The team includes Assistant Head Teachers, Sixth Form Student Guidance & Support Manager, Form Tutors, Learning Mentors, a UCAS advisor, an Able, Gifted and Talented Co-ordinator and Manager and the access to a Careers Advisor and a personal counsellor ensuring that every student receives the highest standard of care and guidance.
+The team includes Assistant Head Teachers, Sixth Form Student Guidance & Support Manager, Form Tutors, Pastoral Mentors, a UCAS advisor, a Scholars Co-ordinator, access to a Careers Advisor and a personal counsellor ensuring that every student receives the highest standard of care and guidance.